scrivy/findme-nodejs/README.md

 [findme](http://findme.danielscrivano.com)
 ======

-Simple mobile app used to temporarily share your location
+Simple realtime mobile app used to temporarily share your location